Data-driven control on encrypted data: Privacy of the encrypted algorithms

 \section{Privacy of the encrypted algorithms}

 \begin{definition} (Client privacy w.r.t. \mbox{semi-honest} behavior of server) Let $x_C$ be the private input of a client and $x_S$ be the input of a server.
 The client wants the server to evaluate a functionality $f$ and return the result $f(x_C,x_S)$.
 We will denote by $f_S(x_C,x_S)$ the corresponding result at the server.
 Let $\Pi$ be a \mbox{two-party} protocol for computing $f$.
-The \textbf{view} of the server during an execution of $\Pi$ on the inputs $(x_C,x_S)$, denoted $V^\Pi (x_C,x_S)$, is $(x_S,r,\mr{msg})$, where $r$ represents the outcome of the server's internal coin tosses, and $\mr{msg}$ represents all the messages it has received from the client.
-For a deterministic functionality $f$, we say that $\Pi$ \textbf{privately computes} $f$ w.r.t. to the server if there exists a probabilistic polynomial-time algorithm, called the \textbf{simulator} and denoted $\mr{Sim}$, such that, for any inputs $x_C,x_S$:
+The \textbf{view} of the server during an execution of $\Pi$ on the inputs $(x_C,x_S)$, denoted $V^\Pi_S (x_C,x_S)$, is $(x_S,r,\mr{msg})$, where $r$ represents the outcome of the server's internal coin tosses, and $\mr{msg}$ represents all the messages it has received from the client.
+For a deterministic functionality $f$, we say that $\Pi$ \textbf{privately computes} $f$ w.r.t. to the server if there exists a probabilistic polynomial-time algorithm, called \textbf{simulator} and denoted $\mr{S_S}$, such that, for any inputs $x_C,x_S$:

-where $\stackrel{c}{\equiv}$ denotes computational indistinguishability. \end{definition}
+where $\stackrel{c}{\equiv}$ denotes computational indistinguishability \end{definition}

+It is common for a server to be only employed for computing a result that is then sent to the client, and the server has no output formally, i.e., $f_S(x_C,x_S) = \emptyset$.

+In our case, the functionality $f$ in Definition~\ref{def:client_privacy} represents the data-driven algorithm, and $f_S(x_C,x_S)$ represents the output of the server after evaluating the functionality on the given inputs.
+Fix a number of time steps $\mc T$.
+We want to prove a secure evaluation of the data-driven control functionality for $\mc T$ steps, after which we assume the protocol ends.
+In reality, because the security of the encryption scheme used is based on computational problems, after a long time (years), it is recommended that the secret key is changed; so $\mc T$ represents a natural stopping point and is not restrictive.

-In our case, the client uses a public key $pk$ of the CKKS scheme to encrypt its inputs and intermediate messages.
-Hence, the result of the protocol at the server, $f_S(x_C,x_S)$, is actually $\mr{E}^{pk}(f(x_C,x_S))$.
-Furthermore, all the intermediate messages in the view of the server will be ciphertext encrypted with the client's public key $pk$.
+Under the aforementioned condition, the output of the protocol at the server, $f_S(x_C,x_S)$, is actually the empty set.
+Furthermore, all the intermediate messages in the view of the server will be ciphertexts encrypted with the client's public key using the CKKS scheme.
 Finally, the ring dimension of the CKKS scheme is selected such that, for the multiplicative budget of the desired functionality, an adversary cannot brute force the encryption.
 These are the main observations that will be used in proving the subsequent theorems.